asyncapi/spec/spec/asyncapi.md

 #### <a name="operationObject"></a>Operation Object

 Describes a publish or a subscribe operation.
 This provides a place to document how and why messages are sent and received.
 For example, an operation might describe a chat application use case where a user sends a text message to a group.

+A publish operation describes messages that are received by the application, whereas a subscribe operation describes messages that are sent by the application.

 ##### Fixed Fields